 When a report is made to APS, County Department APS personnel evaluate the report to determine whether it meets eligibility criteria for investigation, which is twofold: (1) it involves an at-risk adult as defined in the APS statute and (2) there is alleged or suspected mistreatment and/or self-neglect.
 Reports that do not meet criteria are screened out and are not investigated further.
 Regardless of whether the report meets criteria for APS intervention, the report will be shared with law enforcement within 24 hours so that law enforcement can review the report for potential criminal activity.
 APS does not have access to all of Colorado's law enforcement records and so is not able to provide information on the number of these reports that were criminally investigated by law enforcement or prosecuted by district attorneys.
-However, as a result of a pilot project with Judicial District 18, limited information on criminal investigations can be found on pages 28-29.
+However, as a result of the project with Judicial District 18, limited information on criminal investigations can be found on pages 30-31 (or click here).

-The most common reason a report was screened out in Fiscal Year 2018-19 was that there was no reported mistreatment (51%; i.e., what was being reported did not meet Colorado APS' definitions of mistreatment or self-neglect).
-The second most common reason was that the client involved did not meet Colorado APS' criteria of an at-risk adult (32%).
-Reports can also be screened out if there is a current open case (9%; in such an instance the worker would add the new allegations to the existing case and investigate), or if there is not enough information to investigate (2%; i.e., the report does not have enough information to contact the client, reporting party, witnesses, or other collaterals and there is no other information to indicate where contact information can be found).
+The most common reason a report was screened out in Fiscal Year 2019-20 was that there was no reported mistreatment (52%; i.e., what was being reported did not meet Colorado APS' definitions of mistreatment or self-neglect).
+The second most common reason was that the client involved did not meet Colorado APS' criteria of an at-risk adult (35%).
+Reports can also be screened out if there is a current open case (9%; in such an instance the worker would add the new allegations to the existing case and investigate), if the alleged incidence (same occurrence, not just the same type of allegation) was investigated in a prior case and no new information is available (2%), if there is not enough information to investigate (1%; i.e., the report does not have enough information to contact the client, reporting party, witnesses, or other collaterals and there is no other information to indicate where contact information can be found), or if the adult has a history of refusing services (1%, when the client has been recently assessed by APS and is able to make decisions and the only allegation is self-neglect).
+The final reason that a report can be screened out is if the adult does not reside in Colorado.

 Once a report is determined to meet criteria for intervention by APS, the report is screened in, meaning it will be assigned to a caseworker who will begin an investigation, and it is now considered a case.
-In Fiscal Year 2018-19, 31 percent of reports were screened in and became an APS case.
+In Fiscal Year 2019-20, 29 percent of reports were screened in and became an APS case.
 In general, cases require a thorough investigation of the allegations and an overall assessment of the client's strengths and needs.
 A vast majority of all APS cases that are screened in result in an investigation, but some cases do not require an investigation.
 For example, if the adult is not "at-risk" by Colorado's definition of an at-risk adult, the case will be closed without completing the investigation.